 This course helps develop the students' ability to speak confidently and effectively in a variety of public speaking situations.
 Students will learn and employ elements of classical rhetoric while preparing and presenting several different types of speeches utilizing a variety of media.
 Particular attention is paid to balancing adequate content with effective delivery.
+To successfully complete the course, students must demonstrate basic competency in oral communication.
 (This course is a CCSJ General Education requirement.)